Edmund Law Rogers Jr.: Career

 As early as 1875, Rogers began performing in plays, using the stage name of Leslie Edmunds.
 He initially performed in small parts for a low salary.
 In September 1875, he performed the role of Governor of Harfleur in Henry V at Ford's Grand Opera House in Baltimore.
 In April 1876, he played the timorous lover in Dollie Bidwell's touring production of Josephine: The Wife of Two.
 In August 1877, he joined the stock company of the Pittsburgh Opera House in Pittsburgh, Pennsylvania for the 1877–78 season.

 He was cast in the role of St. Clair in a production of Uncle Tom's Cabin in Memphis, Tennessee in December 1878.
 He was cast in the role of George Peyton in The Octaroon production at the Broad Street Theatre in Philadelphia in December 1879.
-In November 1880, he was a member of Willie Edouin's Sparks Company, performing Dreams or Fun in a Photograph Gallary at Hooley's Theatre in Chicago; the Detroit Opera House in Detroit, Michiganl; and Music Hall in Lynn, Massachusetts.
+In November 1880, he was a member of Willie Edouin's Sparks Company, performing Dreams or Fun in a Photograph Gallary at Hooley's Theatre in Chicago; the Detroit Opera House in Detroit, Michigan; and Music Hall in Lynn, Massachusetts.
 Dreams also played at the Music Hall in Lynn, Massachusetts; the Academy of Music in Fall River, Massachusetts; and Roberts Opera House in Hartford, Connecticut; the Park Theatre in Boston; the Walnut Street Theatre in Philadelphia; and Ford's Opera House in Washington, D.C.

 In August 1881, Rogers was cast in a production of The Connie Soogah with George Clarke, at the Madision Square Theatre in New York City after a trial run at the Academy Theatre in Buffalo.
 When the show played at the Windsor Theatre in Boston, The Boston Globe noted that "Leslie Edmunds did well as the 'fox-hunting squireen'".
 Next, he had a part in the American tour of The Colonel that started in late 1881.
 In May 1882, Rogers played the lead role twice as the understudy for Eric Bailey; the newspaper noted, "He acquitted himself exceedingly well."

 In 1883, he joined the cast of the national tour of Brentwood, starring Pearl Eytinge, which opened at the People's Theater in St. Louis.
 However after just four weeks, Rogers and three others left the cast, leading a newspaper to speculated that the season "will no doubt be brought to a close at once."
 Some six week later, he was in a touring cast of My Partner.
 In a review of a performance in New Orleans, the newspaper noted, "The Ned Singleton of Mr. Leslie Edmunds is...excellent...."
 In 1983, he was cast in a leading role in "Youth".